-Identifi er Recommendation description Use case reference Inf.004 .004 It is recommended that a requirement be specified that information is provided with an NFV-MANO functional entity with internal support for software modification on the additional resources needed to execute the software modification.
+Identifie Recommendation description Use case reference Inf.004 It is recommended that a requirement be specified that information is provided with an NFV-MANO functional entity with internal support for software modification on the additional resources needed to execute the software modification.
 These resources can also be used to enable recovery procedures from a failure during the software modification such as software rollback (see note 3).
-Clause 5.2 It is recommended the provided with an NF 1 information of all supervisional supervision of all supervision It is recommended that a requirement be specified that information is provided with an NFV-MANO functional entity on the compatibility information of all supported NFV-MANO service interfaces, e.g. supported versions.
-Clauses 5.2 to 5.4 Inf.006 6 It is recommended that an artefact and description template is specified to be used for execution plans for SMM to orchestrate the software modification processes of NFV-MANO functional entities.
-Clauses 5.2 to 5.9 It is recommended that a requirement be specified that information provided with an NFV-MANO functional entity for SMM to know information to be collected for a service handover on the different interfaces with respect to the peering entity types and the information information information to be collected for a service handover on the different interfaces with respect to the peering entity types and the information informa It is recommended that a requirement be specified that information is provided with an NFV-MANO functional entity for SMM to know what information to be collected for a service handover on the different service interfaces with respect to the peering entity types and the information associated with the service interface (see note 2).
+Clause 5.2 Inf.005 It is recommended that a requirement be specified that information is provided with an NFV-MANO functional entity on the compatibility information of all supported NFV-MANO service interfaces, e.g. supported versions.
+Clauses 5.2 to 5.4 Inf.006 It is recommended that an artefact and description template is specified to be used for execution plans for SMM to orchestrate the software modification processes of NFV-MANO functional entities.
+Clauses 5.2 to 5.9 Inf.007 It is recommended that a requirement be specified that information is provided with an NFV-MANO functional entity for SMM to know what information to be collected for a service handover on the different service interfaces with respect to the peering entity types and the information associated with the service interface (see note 2).
 Clauses 5.3 to 5.4 Inf.008 It is recommended that a requirement be specified that information is provided with an NFV-MANO functional entity with internal support for software modification on whether it is capable of handling the software modification during an ongoing - or in parallel with an - NS LCM operation, VNF LCM operation and/or VRM operation.
-Clauses 5.2.2.7, 5.2.2.8, 5.3.3.7 and 5.3.3.8 Inf.009 9 It is recommended that a requirement be specified that information is provided by the operator on the conditions under which it is permitted to perform the software modification process during an ongoing - or in parallel with an - NS LCM operation, VNF LCM operation and/or VRM operation.
-Clauses 5.2.2.7, 5.2.2.8, 5.3.3.7 and 5.3.3.8 NOTE 1: NOTE 2: NFV-MANO functional entities with internal support for software modification return the result of a software modification as described in note 4 of table 6.4-1, based on which SMM can decide whe it needs to retry the operation or trigger the software rollback of the overall procedure.
+Clauses 5.2.2.7, 5.2.2.8, 5.3.3.7 and 5.3.3.8 Inf.009 It is recommended that a requirement be specified that information is provided by the operator on the conditions under which it is permitted to Clauses 5.2.2.7, 5.2.2.8, 5.3.3.7 and 5.3.3.8 NOTE 1: NOTE 2: NOTE 1: NFV-MANO functional entities with internal support for software modification return the result of a software modification as described in note 4 of table 6.4-1, based on which SMM can decide whethe it needs to retry the operation or trigger the software rollback of the overall procedure.
 When an NFV-MANO functional entity provides no internal support for software modification, the results of different operations are not specific for the context of software modification.
-Therefore, additional hints are desirable on the handling of the operations results in the context of a software modification, une what circumstances retry is feasible.
-During a software modification process, SMM can provide the target NFV-MANO functional entity its peering entities with information necessary for proper peering to transfer the setup from the so to the destination configuration.
-For this purpose, SMM needs to be able to identify the entities from which it needs to collect the information and the information for a given interface.
-A given entities are connect to different interfaces of the target NFV-MANO functional entity software to be able to identify the entities from which it needs to know the entity types that need such information for a given interface.
-A given entitic an connect to different interfaces of the target NFV-MANO functional entity in different roles as M can decide whether edure.
-When an ion, the results of erefore, additional software modification. e modification, under O functional entity and setup from the source htify the entities from ollected.
-That is, the rface.
-A given entity different types.
+Therefore, additional hints are desirable on the handling of the operations results in the context of a software modification, under what circumstances retry is feasible.
+NOTE 2: During a software modification process, SMM can provide the target NFV-MANO functional entity an its peering entities with information necessary for proper peering to transfer the setup from the source to the destination configuration.
+For this purpose, SMM needs to be able to identify the entities from which it needs to collect the information and the information that needs to be collected.
+That is, the SMM needs to know the entity types that need such information for a given interface.
+A given entity can connect to different interfaces of the target NFV-MANO functional entity an different types.
 In some cases, no information needs to be collected.
-NOTE 3: A way to deliver such information could be a capabilities descriptor of the NFV-MANO funct entity, or some documentation/files within a package.
-MANO functional
+NOTE 3: A way to deliver such information could be a capabilities descriptor of the NFV-MANO func entity, or some documentation/files within a package.